justmarkup/blog/articles/2019-12-04-hamburger-menu.md

 See the div there, didn't I just say that we should never use a ```div``` for a button?
 Yes, this is still right, but this is only a placeholder that we will later replace with a real ```<button>```.
 We also use the hidden attribute here to hide it, so it won't be visible and also will not be announced by screen readers.

 Another alternative is to use a ```<a>``` with an anchor link to the navigation in the footer.
-In both ways the navigation is still accessible if JavaScript fails and now useless buttons are shown.
+In both ways the navigation is still accessible if JavaScript fails and no useless buttons are shown.

 Now, let's enhance that when JavaScript is available and ready.